sachinlim/after-school-activity-website/Notes/Project Management.md

 ## GitLab

-GitLab was being used as a code repository and mostly contained code from the end of term.
+GitLab was being used as a code repository.
 Unfortunately, I no longer have access to GitLab account as it was provided by my university, and no longer have the original commit history.